DARPA-CRITICALMAAS/umn-ta2-mineral-site-linkage/README.md

 ### Mineral Site Databases & Data Dictionaries
 FuseMine requires a data directory that consists of one or more mineral site database and their corresponding data dictionary (i.e., attribute name and description).

-The following is an example of data directory layout
+The following is an example of data directory layout:
 ```
-data
+./fusemine/data
 |-- MRDS.csv
 |-- dict_MRDS.csv
 |-- USMIN.csv